 When it comes to food (although not coffee, where cow’s milk is available along with non-dairy alternatives), The Black Chapel is vegan, with a small selection of sweet and savoury delights, including avocado on toast, all prepared on-site.
 I arrived just as the cinnamon buns came out of the oven…

-November 2018: The Black Chapel is now under new ownership, having been taken over by Doctor Espresso, although I’ve not been back since it changed hands.
+November 2018: The Black Chapel is now under new ownership, having been taken over by Doctor Espresso.
+You can see what I made of it when I visited in July 2019.

 From Australia to Sloan Square via Winchester: Party on Pavilion is the first (for now) coffee shop of Winchester-based Aussie imports, The Roasting Party.
 It opened in August last year and I popped along during its second week with a promise that I would return the following month after a trip to Chicago.
 Seven months later and slightly shame-faced, I finally made my return on a sunny Friday afternoon after a hectic travel schedule that had seen me return to Chicago and China at the end of last year with two trips to the USA this year.